Jano Monserrate

-Alejandro "Jano" Monserrate Pueyo (born 28 January 2006) is a Spanish footballer who plays as an attacking midfielder for Atlético Madrid B.
+Alejandro "Jano" Monserrate Pueyo (born 28 January 2006) is a Spanish footballer who plays as an attacking midfielder for club Ajax.

 Early life

-Monserrate was born in 2006 in Spain.
-He is a native of Zaragoza, Spain.
+Monserrate was born in Zaragoza, Spain.

 Career

-Atlético Madrid (youth)

-As a youth player, Monserrate joined the youth academy of Spanish La Liga side Atlético Madrid.
+As a youth player, Monserrate joined the youth academy of La Liga side Atlético Madrid.
 He was regarded as one of the club's most important players.

+On 30 June 2026, Monserrate signed a four-year contract with Eredivisie club Ajax.

 Style of play

 Monserrate mainly operates as a midfielder.
 He is left-footed.